While breast cancer overwhelmingly affects women, men also have breast tissue and are at risk of developing breast cancer.

 Men need to not only know that they can and do get breast cancer—but also that they must be proactive about reporting any lumps, inflammation, or otherwise unusual changes to their doctors.
 Here, we highlight male breast cancer statistics, what we know about causes of the disease in this group, and why research is critical.

-More than 2,700 men are diagnosed with breast cancer each year and approximately 530 men die from the disease, according to the American Cancer Society.
-In comparison, about 287,850 women will be diagnosed in 2022 and 43,250 will die, according to the same statistics.
+Similar to previous years, in 2023, about 2,800 men will be diagnosed with breast cancer and approximately 530 will die from the disease, according to the American Cancer Society.
+In comparison, about 297,790 women will be diagnosed in 2023 and 43,170 will die, based on the same statistics.
 Male breast cancer accounts for less than one percent of all breast cancer diagnoses.

 About one in 833 men will develop breast cancer in their lifetime.
 While that statistic may not sound as daunting as the equivalent for women—one in eight will be diagnosed in their lifetime—the fact that male breast cancer is so rare makes it uniquely challenging.